garymorrissey/Project2018/README.md

 On the back of their data, Fisher developed a linear discriminant model to distinguish the species from each other.
 This function analysis is now widely used in statistics, pattern recognition and machine learning to find a linear combination of features that essentially seperates classes of objects or events

 ## Data Analysis and the Iris Data Set

+Fishers Iris Data Set is widely believed to be a great starting point into the world of Analysis and Machine Learning.
+According to [machinelearningmastery.com](https://machinelearningmastery.com/machine-learning-in-python-step-by-step/) there are a number of reasons for this:

+- It only has 4 attributes and 150 rows, meaning the data is small but not trivial
+- The data is real data, but of good quality
+- Discriminating between three species of Iris from their measurements is simple but challenging
+- Attributes are numeric so you need to learn how to loand and handle the data

+Data analysis is clearly a nuanced discipline and quite often the first questions asked is where to start?
+With investigation of a data set, it's clearly important to